SQL Formatter:

 How does this SQL Formatter compare to IDE formatters?

 IDEs like DataGrip, DBeaver, and VS Code with SQL extensions offer excellent SQL formatting, but they require installing software, opening a project, and sometimes configuring extensions.
-Best Answer Hub's SQL Formatter works instantly in any browser with zero setup.
+The Best Answer Hub SQL Formatter works instantly in any browser with zero setup.
 It is perfect for quick formatting on a colleague's computer, reviewing queries from logs, or working on machines where you cannot install software.
 The output quality is comparable to standard IDE formatters for the supported dialects.

 Can I format SQL for specific databases like Amazon Redshift or Snowflake?